anryogo/q-municate-web/V2_GOALS_AND_PLANS.md

 4. ~~Remove grunt~~
 5. ~~Migrate bower components to vendor libs~~
 6. ~~Remove bower support~~
+7. ~~Add eslint and remove jshint configuration~~
+8. ~~Add stylelint configuration~~
-7. Add babel and eslint
+9. Add babel
-8. Update application code to ES2015+ syntax
+10. Update application code to ES2015+  syntax
-9. Rewrite RequireJS modules to ES modules
-10. Remove jshint configuration
 11. Set webpack
-12. Update all dependencies to the latest versions
+12. Rewrite RequireJS modules to CommonJS modules
 13. Migrate the vendor libs to npm packages
+14. Update all dependencies to the latest versions
-14. Split the project architecture according to component approach
+15. Split the project architecture according to component approach
-15. Refactor components (try to remove the backbone artifacts and jquery, then leave only the simple native JS components)
+16. Refactor components (try to remove the backbone artifacts and jquery, then leave only the simple native JS components)

 **PHASE 2 (React app)**